Effect on other benefits for Carer Support clients

 Carer’s Credit

-Carer’s Credit is a Class 3 National Insurance credit for people who are not in receipt of Carer Support Payment, Carer’s Allowance, the Carer’s Element of Universal Credit or Income Support.
+Carer’s Credit is a Class 3 National Insurance credit for people who are not in receipt of Carer Support, Carer’s Allowance, the Carer’s Element of Universal Credit or Income Support.

 This ensures that clients will be entitled to State Pension when they reach State Pension age.
 An individual’s State Pension is based on their National Insurance record.

 Carers can apply for Carer’s Credit using a form from the gov.uk website.
-More information about Carer's Credit is available from the gov.uk website.
+More information is available at: www.gov.uk/carers-credit (link is external)

 Carer’s Allowance Supplement